-Particulars 31-Mar-19 31-Mar-18 ₹ ₹ (i) The principal amount and the interest due thereon (to be shown separately) remaining unpaid to any supplier as at the end of each accounting year.
-Principal amount due to micro and small enterprises 162 67 Interest due on above 78 - (ii) The amount of interest paid by the buyer in terms of section 16, of the Micro Small and Medium Enterprise Development Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year. - - (iii) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under Micro Small and Medium Enterprise Development Act, 2006.
-78 Nil (iv) The amount of interest accrued and remaining unpaid at the end of each accounting year.
+Particulars March 31, 2019 ₹ March 31, 2018 ₹ (i) The principal amount and the interest due thereon (to be shown separately) remaining unpaid to any supplier as at the end of each accounting year.
+Principal amount due to micro and small enterprises Interest due on above 162 78 67 (ii) The amount of interest paid by the buyer in terms of section 16, of the Micro Small and Medium Enterprise Development Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year. - - (iii) The amount of interest due and payable for the period of delay in making payment 78 Nil (iv) The amount of interest accrued and remaining unpaid at the end of each accounting year.
 78 25 (v) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid. - -